 UK | 6.2% |

-The EU’s antibiotic-free food additive and food preservative regulations have pushed food manufacturers to adopt natural fermentation-based solutions for process replacement of synthetic ingredients in processed foods.
+The EU’s antibiotic-free food additive and food preservative regulations have pushed food manufacturers to adopt natural fermentation-based solutions for process replacement of synthetic ingredient in processed foods.
 Demand for plant-based proteins and dairy substitutes is also being driven by the growth of vegan and flexitarian diets.
 The market growth is embraced by advancements in fermented feed additives for livestock and the increasing utilization of microbial fermentation in pharmaceuticals.

 Region | CAGR (2025 to 2035) |